tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_api_reference_tutorial_overview.md

 {% include random_ad2.html %}

 When we're finished, the end result will look [like this](docapis_finished_doc_result.html).
-You'll then have an opportunity to [create an API reference topic](docapis_api_reference_activity.html) with your own [open-source API project](docapis_find_open_source_project.html).
+You'll then have an opportunity to [edit or create an API reference topic](docapis_api_reference_activity.html) with your own [open-source API project](docapis_find_open_source_project.html).

 {: .note}
 Although there are automated ways to publish API docs, we're focusing on content rather than tools in this section.
-In the [Publishing your API documentation section](publishingapis.html), we'll jump into publishing tools and methods.
+In the next section, [OpenAPI specification and Swagger](restapispecifications.html), we'll look at how to describe these same reference components using the OpenAPI specification.
+In the [Publishing your API documentation section](publishingapis.html), we'll look at ways to publish the information.

 {% include random_ad.html %}

 ## Next steps

-Now that you have an idea of the tutorial, let's get going with the first section: [Resource description](docapis_resource_descriptions.html).
+Now that you have an idea of the tutorial, let's get going with the first section: [Step 1: Resource description](docapis_resource_descriptions.html).